Randomguy-8/m4a-converter/README.md

 ### Installation:

-To execute this bash script so follow this introduction:
+To Run this tool, follow the introduction:

 Go to m4a_converter's file-properties and give it all executeable permisions or just open terminal in the directory where m4a_converter